-- Semester courses (16 weeks): Students may withdraw up to three (3) weeks before the start of final examinations. - Summer session, mid-term, and block courses: Students may withdraw up to two (2) weeks before final examinations. - Mini-courses: no withdrawal period.
+- For specific dates for last withdrawal, please check the academic calendar. - Semester courses (16 weeks): Students may withdraw up to three (3) weeks before the start of final examinations. - Summer session, (8-week courses): Students may withdraw up to two (2) weeks before final examinations. - Courses lasting less than 8 weeks do not have a withdrawal period: no withdrawal period.